NBS-LLC/envgen/ARCHITECTURE.md

         getUnresolvedValue() string
     }

-    class ResolverType {
+  class Resolver {
-        <<enum>>
+    <<interface>>
+    resolve(unresolvedValue: string) string
+  }

+  class Plaintext
+  class AwsSecret

+  Resolver <|..
 Plaintext
+  Resolver <|..
 AwsSecret
-    }
 ```

 #### StackVariable

 - At a minimum a `defaultUnresolvedValue` or a `stacks` element must be defined
 - Defining both a `defaultUnresolvedValue` and one or more `stacks` elements is allowed
-- The `defaultUnresolvedValue` can be plaintext or an encrypted string, aligned with the `resolver`
+- The `defaultUnresolvedValue` can be plaintext or an encrypted string, related to the `resolverName`
-- The `resolveValue()` method uses a `resolver` to return the actual value
+- The `getResolvedValue()` method uses a `Resolver` to return the actual value
-- Values are always resolved via their `keyName` and stack name:
+- Values are always resolved via their stack name:
-  - If there is not a matching `Stack.name` then the `defaultUnresolvedValue` is resolved
+  - If `stacks` does not have a matching `Stack.name` then the `defaultUnresolvedValue` is resolved
   - The special value "N/A" is resolved if `excludedStacks` contains the stack name
   - An error is thrown if there's no match and no `defaultUnresolvedValue`

 #### Stack

 - The `name` property is the name of the stack (qa1, qa2, staging, production)
-- The `unresolvedValue` can be plaintext or an encrypted string, aligned with the parent `StackVariable.resolver`
+- The `unresolvedValue` can be plaintext or an encrypted string, related to the parent `StackVariable.resolverName`